Skit.ai’s Augmented Voice Intelligence Platform takes a giant leap with Generative AI

 Are you interested in learning more about how Skit.ai’s Augmented Voice Intelligence platform works and how your auto finance company can adopt it?
 Schedule a call with one of our experts using the chat tool below!

-Tackle Agent Attrition in Debt Collection Agencies Using Voice AI
+Tackle Agent Productivity in Debt Collection Agencies Using Voice AI

 For debt collection agencies, debt recovery is a labor-intensive effort that typically relies more on human effort than capital investments.
 Even with the adoption of newer digital communication tools that promise to scale manual efforts, the ARM industry invariably struggles with one major issue — human resource turnover.